List of automobiles notable for negative reception: Nissan Juke (first generation) (2010–19)

+Aston Martin Cygnet (2011–2013)

+The Aston Martin Cygnet was a rebadged variant of the Toyota/Scion iQ marketed by Aston Martin beginning with the 2011 model year.
+It was a luxury small car marketed as a second car for wealthy people, that also allowed Aston Martin to comply with 2012 European Union-imposed fleet average emissions regulations.
+It was largely identical to the iQ, but at £30,000, it cost about three times as much.
+It was discontinued in 2013 due to disastrously low sales, selling 150 units in the UK and about 600 across Europe, against an annual target of 4000 cars.
+Doug DeMuro called it "the most ridiculous exotic car ever".
+Top Gear included it in its "Fail of the century" series, calling it "An exercise in badge engineering with the cynical aim of lowering Aston's average fleet emissions. [...]
+Problem was, instead of acknowledging the £30k Cygnet's humble underpinnings, Aston instead plumped for the ambitious strategy of ‘hoping no one would notice it was a £10k Toyota in fancy dress’."
+Top Car News called it "The worst Aston Martin ever made".
+The Oxford Mail included it in its "THE WORST CARS EVAH!" series, saying: "It seems the world has gone mad — one of the most iconic British motoring marques has suddenly decided to make a micro-car that owes more to Dinky toys than engineering excellence. [...]
+Based on the ridiculous Toyota IQ rollerskate, it's just about big enough to squeeze in one of Daniel Craig's biceps.
+More like 002 and a bit than 007."

 Nissan Murano CrossCabriolet (2011–2014)

 The Nissan Murano CrossCabriolet was a vehicle that was marketed as "the world's first all-wheel drive crossover convertible".
 While the regular Murano received generally positive reviews, the CrossCabriolet was panned by automotive critics and journalists, and it was reported to be the most disliked car of 2011.

 One of The Car Connection's staff members also called it a "head-scratcher" with "some strange proportions, to put it kindly".
 Doug DeMuro described it as ugly, slow, sloppy around corners and shaky over bumps, expensive, impractical, and compromised.
 One staff member from Motor Trend at the time found it to be remembered as "the most stupid vehicle of 2011", criticizing its structural rigidity, ride height, styling, efficiency, practicality, and point of existing.
 Car and Driver found it "too compromised to be called great".
 Thorn Taylor from MotorBiscuit panned the car, only praising its comfort, but described it as a Murano without any of its positive attributes.
 James Riswick from Edmunds.com commented "What on Earth are they thinking?", and added that he was "looking for seven-foot furry creature riding shotgun".
 Dan Neil of The Wall Street Journal commented it as "sluggish, wobbly, weird-looking, with a front-end shake that would mix a good daiquiri, crazy-awful.
 The CrossCabriolet is like a sorbet of mouse scat".
 Jay Traugott from CarBuzz panned the car, calling it "terrible in so many ways".